CodeSquadBoston/html-best-practices/README.md

 # CodeSquad's HTML best practices

 ### Use the HTML5 doctype declaration at top of html page `<!DOCTYPE html>`
 There are many different versions of HTML that can be run in modern browsers such as HTML5, HTML 4.01 Strict, XHTML 1.0 Frameset, and others.
 A browser can get confused about how to interpret your html in some cases.
-CodeSquad standardizes on HTML5 so to avoid unexpected behavior we agree to put the HTML5 doctype declaration, `<!DOCTYPE html>` at the beginning of our HTML files.
+CodeSquad standardizes on HTML5 so to avoid unexpected behavior you should put the HTML5 doctype declaration, `<!DOCTYPE html>` at the beginning of your HTML files.

 #### Bad